codegirls/materials/musical-adventures.md

 has lots of parentheses that scare some programmers and also make it a wonderful language for all kinds of things.

-to evaluate code in that file, go to the line containing the code and press `Ctrl + Enter`. the first time you do that it will take a while, but when it finishes a little blue box should appear besides the line you evaluated.
+to evaluate (execute) code in that file, go to the line containing the code and press `Ctrl + Enter`. the first time you do that it will take a while, but when it finishes a little blue box should appear besides the line you evaluated.

 start by evaluating the very first line in `noise.clj`. (the one with `(ns noise ...` in it.)